 - Select a doctor or surgeon of your choice

-- Claim rebates on some non-Medicare covered services (such as dental operations)
+- Claim rebates on some non-Medicare covered extras services (such as dental, optical, chiropractic and physiotherapy)

 There may be other financial incentives to getting private health insurance too.
 These benefits mainly include:

-- Not paying lifetime health cover loading: you are charged an extra 2% on your premiums per year every year if you don’t take out an adequate level of private hospital cover before the 1st of July after you turn 31.
-This can add up to a total surcharge of 70% by the time you reach 65
+- Not paying lifetime health cover loading: if you take out a health insurance policy after you turn 31 years old, you are charged a premium loading.
+You are charged an extra 2% on your premiums per year every year for at least ten years if you don’t take out an adequate level of private hospital cover before the 1st of July after you turn 31.
+This can add up to a total surcharge of 70% by the time you reach 65 years old.

-- Not paying the Medicare Levy Surcharge: a tiered charge applied to Australian taxpayers who earn above a certain income that don’t have private health insurance
+- Not paying the Medicare Levy Surcharge: a tiered charge is applied to Australian taxpayers who earn above a certain income and don’t have private hospital cover.
+According to the Australian Taxation Office (ATO), this can be up to 1.5% for people on the highest income bracket.

-- Policy discounts: from 2019 young Australians who sign up for a policy will be eligible for a discount of 2% for every year before they turn 30, up to a maximum discount of 10%
+- Policy discounts: health insurers can offer young Australians aged between 18 and 29 a private health insurance discount.
+Insurers can offer a discount of 2% for every year before the person turns 30, up to a maximum discount of 10% if they first took out their policy aged 25 or younger.

 How to look for value when seeking singles health insurance